-Miguel Fernández is professor of Spanish in the Department of Spanish and Portuguese.
-He holds a Ph.D. from the Johns Hopkins University in Hispanic Studies (1999) and is an alumnus of Middlebury College.
+Miguel Fernández is the interim Chief Diversity Officer, charged with addressing diversity within the undergraduate college.
+He works on faculty diversity initiatives ( including the C3 project), is aiding in the launching of the new Anderson-Freeman Resource Center, serves as liaison to the Liberal Arts Diversity Officers (LADO), and supports the Dean of the College on student life issues related to diversity.
+Miguel has been a professor in the Department of Spanish and Portuguese since 1995.
+He holds a Ph.D. from the Johns Hopkins University in Hispanic Studies and both a B.A. and an M.A. in Spanish from Middlebury College.
 Miguel's primary field of study is 19th-century Argentine literature with a focus on the gauchesca.
-He is a co-director and editor for Latin American literature and cultures of Decimonónica, a journal of 19th-century Hispanic cultural production.
+He is co-director and editor for Latin American literature and cultures of Decimonónica, a journal of 19th-century Hispanic cultural production.
 Miguel has served as both Chair of the Department of Spanish & Portuguese and Director of Latin American Studies.
-His teaching and research interests include 19th- and 20th-century Latin American literature and cultures; intersections between literary, cultural, and historical discourses; literature and the environment; literature and evolutionary thought; and Spanish language pedagogy.
-He is currently working on environmental issues in Hispanic theatre.
+His teaching and research interests include 19th- and 20th-century Latin American literature and cultures; intersections between literary, cultural, and historical discourses; literature and the environment; and Spanish language pedagogy.
+His latest teaching project has employed project-based learning to put on full theater productions in Spanish.

 Courses offered in the past four years.